 - More information about Arctic Grayling reintroduction in Michigan can be found at www.migrayling.org.
 Nicole is part of the research team of the collaboration.

 - Videos highlighting this project and Grayling in Michigan can be found here and here.

 How Habitat Restoration on Belle Isle can Mitigate Climate Change

 Speakers: Sam Lovall, Friends of the Detroit River & Greg Norwood, Michigan Department of Natural Resources

-Sam and Greg will discuss the history of the Detroit River and current and future restoration efforts.
-Their talk will also highlight the importance of coastal wetlands in the Detroit River watershed and restoration efforts on Belle Isle related to climate change.
+Sam and Greg discussed the history of the Detroit River and current and future restoration efforts.
+Their talk also highlighted the importance of coastal wetlands in the Detroit River watershed and restoration efforts on Belle Isle related to climate change.

 - Restoring Fish and Wildlife Habitat on the Detroit River video (5:46).